Samsung V/X Preview - MagicINFO Coming Soon In A SaaS Version - Sixteen:Nine

-Samsung did a trade media preview this morning for of the upcoming Samsung V/X Live online conference, and while I was a tardy attendee, I did catch a couple of interesting bits of news once I got on.
+Samsung has advanced tomorrow’s Samsung V/X Live online conference, running through a set of product plans for the coming months that include .

-Mark Quiroz, who runs product marketing in the US market, said the company will be launching a SaaS version of its MagicINFO digital signage CMS software.
-Until now, the software was on-premise only.
+The company will be launching a cloud-hosted, managed SaaS version of its MagicINFO digital signage CMS software.
+Until now, the software has been on-premise only.

 The new version will have feature-parity with the on-prem software, but be available to subscribe to based on monthly fees.